-4.10 BEREAVEMENT LEAVE See also the collective bargaining agreement.
+4.10 BEREAVEMENT LEAVE

 A full-time Employee is eligible for paid bereavement leave as follows:

 Up to five (5) days in the event of the death of the Employee's spouse, child (including foster children or step-children) or parent.
 Up to two (2) additional paid days leave may be granted at the discretion of the department head if necessary travel or other circumstances warrant the extra days.